Moustachauve/cookie-editor/README.md

 You can easily create, edit and delete a cookie for the current page that you are visiting.
 There is also a handy button to mass delete all the cookies for the current page.

-Cookie-Editor is available for Google Chrome, Firefox and Opera.
-It should be possible to install it on any webkit browser and even on Microsoft Edge, but keep in mind that only the previous three browsers are officially supported.
+Cookie-Editor is available for Google Chrome, Firefox, Edge and Opera.
+It should be possible to install it on any webkit browser, but keep in mind that only the previous four browsers are officially supported.

 The Add-on is available also available on Firefox for Android for easy and convenient cookie manipulation on a mobile device.